-UK Government Strategies in the First Half of 2025
+UK Government Strategies During 2025

 In June 2025, the government published two further strategies, one on industry and one on infrastructure:

 Within the June Industrial Strategy the government identified eight sectors of the economy as best positioned to drive inclusive, sustainable, and resilient growth.
 Those are seen as holding the most potential to create well-paid jobs across the UK, leverage the net zero transition, and giving global influence.
+Government gave each priority sector a Sector Plan – see insert).

 In June the government also issued the Industrial Strategy Zones Action Plan.
 The Plan set out how it will deliver and support 22 Industrial Strategy Zones (IAZs) in major cities and regions across the UK.
 Like its AI Growth Zones, the IAZs will benefit from novel planning approaches and central support that assist Local Planning Authorities deal with the resulting large-scale planning applications.